dsebastien/modernWebDevBuild/README.md

 * for production, the contents of `<!-- build:css-bundle --> ... <!-- endbuild -->` will be replaced by the application's CSS bundle created by the build
 * for production, the contents of `<!-- build:js-app --> ... <!-- endbuild -->` will be replaced by the application's JS bundle created by the build

 Also, note that during development, SystemJS is loaded (system.src.js), the JSPM configuration is loaded (jspm.conf.js) and SystemJS is used to load the entrypoint of the application (core/core.bootstrap).

 ## Commands
 Once you have added ModernWebDevBuild to your project, you can list all the available commands using `gulp help`.
 The command will give you a description of each task.
 The most important to start discovering are:
-* gulp serve: start serving, watching files, transpiling, generating sourcemaps, etc
+* gulp serve: start a Web server with live reload, watching files, transpiling, generating sourcemaps, etc
+* gulp serve-dist: same with the production version
 * gulp clean
 * gulp ts-lint: check TypeScript code quality/style
 * gulp check-js-quality: check JavaScript code quality
 * gulp check-js-style: check JavaScript code style

 You can run the `gulp -T` command get an visual idea of the links between the different tasks.

-## File organization
-TODO

 ## Build dependencies
 * gulp: build system (https://www.npmjs.com/package/gulp)